 C13 Same fee:

+C13 Free:

-C13 Free: C13 Reduced:
+C13 Reduced:

-C13 Yes
+C13 Yes No 1

-C13 Yes No C13 Can on-line application fee be waived for applicants with financial need? Х
+Can on-line application fee be

+waived for applicants with X

+financial need?

+•

 C14 Application closing date

 C14 Yes No

 C14 Does your institution have an

-application closing date? Х
+application closing date? Χ

-C14 Application closing date (fall): 4/1
+Application closing date (fall): 3/1

 C14 Priority date: 3/1

+C4 E Voo No

+C15 Are first-time, first-year studer to cocontod for to rma other then Yes X No

-C15 Yes No C15 Are first-time, first-year students accepted for terms other than Х
+CIS Are first-time, first-year studer its accepted for te erms other than ^

-C16 Notification to applicants of admission decision sent (fill in one only)
+040 Natification to applicants of co and (fill in an a m (r. s)

-C16 On a rolling basis beginning
+Notification to applicants of ac On a rolling basis beginning IIIISSION decision Sent (IIII III ONE O riiy)

-(date): Х
+CIO (date): x

-C16 By (date):
+C16 By (date): ^

-C16 Other:
+Other: 1/31 Early Action

+0.0 Curion.
+4/30 Regular Dec ision

+ween regener = ee

-C17 Reply policy for admitted applicants (fill in one only)
+C17 Reply policy for admitted appli icants (fill in one o nly)

-C17 Must reply by (date):
+C17 Must reply by (date): , • /

-C17 No set date:
+No set date:

 C17 Must reply by May 1 or within

 weeks if notified

 thereafter 3

 C17 Other:

+~ Describes for bounding days of (NA) M/DD).
+1

-C17 Deadline for housing deposit (MN //DD):
+Deadline for housing deposit (MI VI/DD):

-C17 Amount of housing deposit:

-C17 Refundable if student does not e nroll?
+Amount of housing deposit: Refundable if student does not e nroll?]

-C17 Yes, in full
+C17 l 111011:

 C17 Yes, in part

 C17 No

+• !

 C18 Deferred admission

+C18 Yes No

+C18 nts to postpone en rollment after V

+admission?
+X

-C18 Yes No Does your institution allow students to postpone enrollment af admission? ter х C18 If yes, maximum period of postponement: 1 year
+C18 If yes, maximum period of postpo onement: 1 Year

-C19 Early admission of high school students
+C19 Early admission of high school l students

-C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before х high school graduation?
+C19 Yes No

+C19 Does your institution allow high s

+first-time, first-year (freshman) s tudents one year o r more before X

+high school graduation?

+Į. I
-C20 Common Application

-Question removed from CDS.
+C20 Common Application Question removed f rom CDS.
+(Initiated during 20 06-2007 cvcle)

-(Initiated during 2006-2007 cycle)
+, uug 20

 Early Decision and Early Action Plans

+C21 Early Decision

+02: , = ====== V

-C21 Early Decision C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that Х asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
-C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2014 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: C22 Early action C22 Yes No
+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that year (freshman) applicants for fall enrollment?

+C21 If "yes," please complete the following:

+C21 First or only early decision plan closing date

+C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 Other early decision plan notification date asks students to commit to attending if accepted) for first-time, first-

+C21

+CDS-C Page 5

+No

+Yes

+C21 For the Fall 2015 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: •

+C22 Early action

+C22 Yes No

+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+X

+If " "

+C22 If "yes," please complete the following:

+C22 Early action closing date 11/1

+C22 Early action notification date 1/31